Cray-HPE/docs-csm/operations/node_management/Boot_storage_node_into_new_image.md

 ## Procedure overview

-This procedure will upgrade storage nodes using the normal Argo workflow framework.
+This procedure will boot a storage node into a new image using the Argo workflow framework that is normally used for storage node upgrades during a CSM upgrade.
-Prior to upgrading the storage node, the `rd.live.dir` will be set to the `STORAGE_NODE_IMAGE_ID`.
+Prior to starting the storage node upgrade workflow, the `rd.live.dir` will be set to the `STORAGE_NODE_IMAGE_ID`.
 Because this is a unique value, the node image will be pulled successfully during `cloud-init`.

 This procedure can be followed prior to booting a storage node into a new image or if a storage node has already attempted to boot into a new image and it failed in `cloud-init` due to `rd.live.dir` already existing.